Would King Solomon have concurred the legal use of marijuana to be wise?

 Another question is marijuana a gateway to drug addiction?

 In time, we will know.
 Until then our legislators will feel “high “because of the drugs laws they voted for have added a new revenue source.
-I predict in time the taxes on drugs will increase a lot more to cover the long term effects of drugs same as cigarettes, much to the delight of tax hungry legislators.
+I predict in time the taxes on drugs will increase a lot more to cover the long-term effects of drugs the same as cigarettes, much to the delight of tax-hungry legislators.

 I surmised what King Solomon, based on his proverb, may have answered a similar question asked by the Queen of Sheba.
 The novel is a contemporary application of a story form to promote understanding of proverbs and ancient wise sayings in relation to our modern times.